 For on their journey, they will discover an America convulsed with terror and violence, where this apocalyptic epidemic proves less dangerous than the fear of it.
 As the rest of society collapses all around them–and an ultraviolent militia threatens to exterminate them–the fate of the sleepwalkers depends on unraveling the mystery behind the epidemic.
 The terrifying secret will either tear the nation apart–or bring the survivors together to remake a shattered world.

 ☠️ My Fucking Thoughts: I own a different Chuck Wendig novel about ants I think?
 Killer ants, maybe?
 Either way, this kind of sci-fi theme seems to be his shtick, and we should all be listening to the experts in times like this, right?

 There you have it, nerds!
 My list of quarantine novels that you should definitely read if you’re masochistic during this wild moment in time.

 After today, I’m packing up my computer and working from home for the foreseeable future now that I have other colleagues up and running.
 Things have slowed way way down, so I expect to be doing a lot of reading on my couch while I double check that my worklist, queue and inbox are still empty (they will be.)

-What on my list have you read?
+What on this list have you read?
 What do you recommend?

 Let me know in the comments!
 I mean, what else are we going to do?
 Go outside?
 No. We’re going to read blogs and get our social interaction through the internet.

-Until next time Booknerds!
 Stay safe!
+Be kind.
 And wash your fucking hands!